bobbingwide/oik-bob-bing-wide/README.md

 This version matches the child plugin oik-bob-bing-wide in oik v1.17

 ## Changelog
+# 1.31.1
+* Added: [bw_archive] shortcode to wrap wp_get_archives https://github.com/bobbingwide/oik-bob-bing-wide/issues/28
+* Changed: Depends on oik v3.2.8
+* Tested: With WordPress 5.0
+* Tested: With Gutenberg 4.6.1
+* Tested: With PHP 7.1 and 7.2

 # 1.31.0
 * Changed: work towards making the plugin 100% translatable and localizable https://github.com/bobbingwide/oik-bob-bing-wide/issues/23
 * Changed: [bw_dash] - Update for WordPress 5.0 and the new editor https://github.com/bobbingwide/oik-bob-bing-wide/issues/26